 - Upon receipt of the signed ABD application form or SSI Review Form, all factors of eligibility and institutional eligibility must be independently verified.
-Use SVES and BENDEX data to verify non-financial factors to the extent possible.
+Use SVES, SDX, and BENDEX data to verify non-financial factors to the extent possible.
 Medicaid-only eligibility cannot be approved, if otherwise eligible, until the month after SSI/Medicaid eligibility ends, at which time the ABD application can be registered and approved.
-If the former SSI recipient is determined ineligible for Medicaid-only, the ABD application must be appropriately registered in MEDS and denied, issuing notice to the applicant and the DOM-317 form to the facility. - Any SSI-only month(s) of eligibility must be handled in MEDS as a workerentered SSI-only (COE-005) time period.
+Request FAM when the signed ABD application is received.
+If the former SSI recipient is determined ineligible for Medicaid-only, the ABD application must be appropriately registered in MEDS and denied, issuing notice to the applicant and the DOM-317 form to the facility through LTSS. - If FAM does not verify bank accounts, request 3 months bank statements.
+SSI has already done the 5 year asset lookback for SSI clients. - Any SSI-only month(s) of eligibility must be handled in MEDS as a workerentered SSI-only (COE-005) time period.
 The Medicaid-only time period is created for the month after SSI/Medicaid closes.
-The SSI-only time period requires application of the same eligibility criteria as the Medicaid-only time period. - o If the SSI recipient is eligible for the per diem payment for SSI month(s) needed, a notice must be issued advising of the approval of the per diem payment and the DOM- 317 will notify the facility of the approval of the per diem payment. - o If the SSI recipient is ineligible for the per diem payment for any SSI month(s), a notice and DOM-317 must be issued accordingly. - o If a child under age 19 has a future SSI end date posted on the MMIS and Medicaid-only ABD eligibility needs to be approved prior to the posted end date, the Specialist must work through supervisory channels to have the SSI/Medicaid end date changed so that the ABD Medicaidonly eligibility can begin prior to the posted end date. - If SSI terminates while the SSI recipient is in a hospital or PRTF, take action as follows: - No action is needed for someone in a hospital other than if the RO is contacted about the SSI termination, initiate an ABD application that must be completed or accept a SSI Review Form to start the ABD eligibility determination process.
+The SSI-only time period requires application of the same eligibility criteria as the Medicaid-only time period. - o If the SSI recipient is eligible for the per diem payment for SSI month(s) needed, a notice must be issued advising of the approval of the per diem payment and the DOM- 317 sent through LTSS will notify the facility of the approval of the per diem payment. - If the SSI recipient is ineligible for the per diem payment for any SSI month(s), a notice and DOM-317 sent through LTSS must be issued accordingly. - o If a child under age 19 has a future SSI end date posted on MESA and Medicaid-only ABD eligibility needs to be approved prior to the posted end date, the Specialist must work through supervisory channels to have the SSI/Medicaid end date changed so that the ABD Medicaid-only eligibility can begin prior to the posted end date. - If SSI terminates while the SSI recipient is in a hospital or PRTF, take action as follows: